-These five North Carolina distilleries—each with its own unique story—are open for tours and tastings.
+These five North Carolina distilleries—each with its own unique story—offer tours and tastings.

 Call Family Distillers

 Distilling runs deep in the Call family.
-For generations, the Calls have been involved in making liquor throughout the south.
+For generations, the Calls have made liquor throughout the South.
 In the late 1800s, the Rev. Daniel Call reportedly taught Jack Daniel how to make whiskey.
 Years later, “The Uncatchable” Willie Clay Call became a renowned local moonshiner.
 Today, Call Family Distillers’ owners Brian Call (Willie Clay’s son) and Brad Call draw upon their family’s moonshining heritage to make smooth, fruit-flavored North Carolina moonshine.